Cayenne Pepper

 Drinking Cayenne Pepper Powder Water?!?!

-Quick anecdote to illustrate the point.
-My friend Aaron was telling me about his hemorrhoid problem and I told him unabashedly, "Take cayenne pepper in water and drink it daily.
+A quick anecdote to illustrate the point.
+An acquaintance was telling me about his hemorrhoid problem and I told him unabashedly, "Take cayenne pepper in water and drink it daily.
 That should help.
 It helped my hemorrhoid problem.
 I'm not a doctor and you should see your doctor, but it worked for me and has worked for many others."
 He was open minded enough to try it.
 He didn't believe me when I told him I drink it regularly, though.

 "You really drink it?"
 He asked me incredulously.